The Evil Dead (video game)

-The Evil Dead is an adventure game produced by Palace Software for the Commodore 64, BBC Micro and ZX Spectrum.
-It is based on the 1981 horror film of the same name.

-Although the BBC Micro and C64 versions received a full commercial release, the ZX Spectrum version was never released on its own and eventually appeared on the "B"-side of Cauldron.
+The Evil Dead is an adventure game produced by Palace Software for the Commodore 64, BBC Micro, and ZX Spectrum.
+Based on the 1981 horror film of the same name, it was the first officially licensed Evil Dead video game.
+The ZX Spectrum version was never released on its own and eventually appeared on the B-side of Cauldron.

-The Evil Dead was the first officially licensed video game based on the series.
-Starting with 2000's Evil Dead: Hail to the King, several other Evil Dead games have since been released, albeit from other publishers and with no direct connection to Palace's 1984 game.

 Gameplay

 The game is set in the cabin from the Evil Dead film.
 The player controls Ash, and must close cabin windows to prevent monsters from entering, while also killing monsters that are already in the cabin.

 As the player defeats monsters with various weapons (shovels, shotguns, and axes), Ash's energy level decreases.
 Ash must continuously pick up new weapons in order to increase his energy.
 Once he has defeated all the monsters, Ash must obtain The Book of the Dead and destroy it in order to defeat the evil.